-- The EOT visit can be at Weeks 12 or 16 depending on treatment assigned. - All procedures to be performed prior to first dose, with exception of the additional (optional) post-dose pharmacokinetic samples (Section 5.3.2.1). а. - Subjects who prematurely discontinue the Treatment Period should return to the site to complete the Premature Discontinuation Visit Procedures (preferably prior to the initiation of any other anti-HCV therapy). þ. - Subjects need to sign an IRB/IEC approved informed consent for the study (prior to performing any screening or study-specific procedures) and the optional Pharmacogenetic Sample and Intensive PK sample(s), if applicable. പ - d.
-A complete medical history will be taken at Screening and will be updated at the Study Day 1 Visit. - Height will be measured at the Screening Visit only.
-Waist circumference will be measured at the Screening Visit, but if it is not measured at Screening, it may be measured on Day 1. e. - f.
-Only at Screening, for female subjects to assess postmenopausal state.
+The EOT visit can be at Week 8 or Week 16 depending on treatment assigned.

-, ¢ g.
-Preg Pregnancy testing is not required for females of non-childbearing potential as defined in Inclusion Criterion 3. h.
-Perfi Perform the test for HBV DNA if HBsAg is negative. i.
-For 1 For those with history of diabetes mellitus. j.
-For : For subjects who have not had a qualifying liver biopsy within the previous 24 months or a qualifying FibroScan [®] within the previous 6 months. k.
-If th If the sample is not collected at Study Day 1, it may be collected at any other visit during the study. l.
-See See specific information regarding adverse event collection in Section 6.1.4. m.
-PRO PROs should be administered before any study procedures.
-EOT PROs are at Week 12 EOT or Week 16 EOT, as applicable. n.
-App Applicable only to those subjects enrolled into a 16-week treatment. o.
-Subj Subjects should bring all the study drug to the study drug accountability visits at Weeks 4, 8, 12, EOT or Premature D/C. The site will record the number of tablets returned only only at these visits. p.
-HCV HCV/HIV co-infected subjects only. q.
-For l For HCV/HIV co-infected subjects on stable ART: As detailed in Section 5.4.1.2, a repeat HIV-1 RNA blood draw to confirm a HIV-a RNA result of \geq 200 copies/mL can be d be done as an unscheduled visit, but must be performed at least 2 weeks apart from the prior HIV-1 RNA result.
-At the time the repeat plasma HIV-1 RNA is drawn, a sample may resis may be obtained for HLV-1 resistance testing.
-If the confirmatory HLV-1 KNA iab draw fails on the date of a scheduled study visit, only a single HLV-1 KNA and HLV-1 resistance blood draw is needed at the visit. r.
-Deta Details regarding timing of PK samples are provided in Section 5.3.2.1. s.
-For s For subjects participating in Optional Intensive PK sampling, additional PK samples will be drawn on Study Day 1 at 2, 4 and 6 hours post-dose and on Week 4 visit imm immediately prior to dose (0 hour) and 2 and 4 hours post-dose during the visit.
+Applicable only to those subjects enrolled into a 16-week treatment. # þ.
+Subjects who prematurely discontinue the Treatment Period should return to the site to complete the Premature Discontinuation Visit Procedures (preferably prior to the initiation of any other anti-HCV therapy). ರ Subjects need to sign an IRB/IEC approved informed consent for the study (prior to performing any screening or study-specific procedures) and the optional Pharmacogenetic Sample and Intensive PK sample(s), if applicable. ų.
+A complete medical history will be taken at Screening and will be updated at the Study Day 1 Visit. e.
+Height will be measured at the Screening Visit only.
+Waist circumference will be measured at the Screening Visit, but if it is not measured at Screening, it may be measured on Day 1.
+L· Only at Screening, for female subjects to assess postmenopausal state. do Pregnancy testing is not required for females of non-childbearing potential as defined in Inclusion Criterion 3.
+L·.
+Perform the test for HBV DNA if HBsAg is negative. : For those with history of diabetes mellitus.
+For subjects who have not had a qualifying liver biopsy within the previous 24 months or a qualifying FibroScan [®] within the previous 6 months. .
+If the sample is not collected at Study Day 1, it may be collected at any other visit during the study.
+See specific information regarding adverse event collection in Section 6.1.4. ц.
+PROs should be administered before any study procedures.
+EOT PROs are at Week 8 EOT or Week 16 EOT, as applicable.
+L·.
+Applicable only to those subjects enrolled into a 16-week treatment. o.
+Open-Label study drug will be dispensed to those subjects randomized to Arm B in the DB Treatment Period. Ġ. Subjects should bring all the study drug to the study drug accountability visits at Weeks 4, 8, 12, EOT or Premature D/C. The site will record the number of tablets returned a these visits. ÷ HCV/HIV co-infected subjects only. . : For HCV/HIV co-infected subjects on stable ART: As detailed in Section $5.4.1.2$, a repeat HIV-1 RNA blood draw to confirm a HIV-1 RNA result of ≥ 200 copies/mL can be done as an unscheduled visit, but must be performed at least 2 weeks apart from the prior HIV-1 RNA result.
+At the time the repeat plasma HIV-1 RNA is drawn, a sample may be obtained for HIV-1 resistance testing.
+If the confirmatory HIV-1 RNA lab draw falls on the date of a scheduled study visit, only a single HIV-1 RNA and HIV-1 resistance blood draw is needed at the visit , i Details regarding timing of PK samples are provided in Section 5.3.2.1.
+For subjects participating in Optional Intensive PK sampling, additional PK samples will be drawn on Study Day 1 at 2, 4 and 6 hours post-dose and on Week 4 visit immediately min to dose (0 hour) and 2 and 4 hours post-dose during the visit